ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

     - For example, banning two Hidden maps or two Hard Rock maps is not allowed.
     - This restriction does not apply to the NoMod bracket.
 12. Picking 2 beatmaps from the same mod bracket consecutively is allowed.
-13. If a player disconnects within the first 30 seconds of a beatmap, the referee will abort the beatmap using `!mp abort`, and the beatmap will be replayed.
+13. If a player disconnects within the first 30 seconds of a beatmap, the referee will abort the beatmap using `!mp abort` and the beatmap will be replayed.
 14. Each team may request an abort only once per match.
 15. If a player disconnects after the first 30 seconds of a beatmap, that player's score will not count towards their team's total score unless valid evidence is provided.
-16. The following are considered acceptable proof:
+16. The following are considered valid evidence:
     - Player point-of-view livestream clips or VODs.
 The entirety of the play, along with the results screen, must be clearly visible together with the affected player's score.
     - Replay files of the play, taken directly from the "Local rankings" tab on the affected player's client.
       - The timestamp must exactly match the time at which the game took place, as seen on the multiplayer lobby link.